robinmoisson/staticrypt/README.md

 ### Can I remove the "Remember me" checkbox?

 If you don't want the checkbox to be included, you can set the `--remember false` flag to disable it.

+### Why doesn't StatiCrypt work in HTTP?

+From version 3.x StatiCrypt only uses the browser WebCrypto API, which makes it more secure but is only available in HTTPS or on localhost.
+If you need to use it in HTTP, you can use version 2.x which offers the CryptoJS engine as an option, and will work everywhere.

 ### Why does StatiCrypt create a config file?